Overview of CCVSB Certification

 Step 2: Verification & Assessment

-CCVSB conducts a private assessment based on submitted information, public records, and applicable verification checks.
+CCVSB conducts a confidential assessment based on given information, public records, and applicable verification checks.

 Step 3: Determination